sid4618/password-manager-core-java/README.md

 If you don't understand the encryption/decryption code make sure you watch some stuff about AES on youtube.

-Also the delete user option is not working, if someone is interested you can do it as well To get started just open the folder in Intellij Idea and make sure you add the dependency as well Cheers!
+Also the delete user option is not working, if someone is interested you can do it as well To get started just open the folder in Intellij Idea and make sure you add the dependency as well.
+Cheers!